 PT Unilever Indonesia Tbk's score of 53 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, PT Unilever Indonesia Tbk reported carbon emissions of approximately 10,960,410 kg CO2e, all of which fall under Scope 1 emissions.
-This figure reflects a significant reduction from the previous year's emissions of about 14,662.9 kg CO2e in 2023, which also included fugitive emissions of approximately 13,720,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for net-zero emissions in its operations by 2030, targeting an overall reduction of about 84.99% in Scope 1 and 2 emissions compared to a 2015 baseline.
-The emissions data for 2023 indicates that PT Unilever Indonesia Tbk has not disclosed Scope 2 or Scope 3 emissions, focusing solely on its direct emissions.
-The company is part of a corporate family relationship with Unilever PLC, which influences its sustainability initiatives and targets.
-The reduction targets are cascaded from Unilever PLC, which is committed to similar net-zero goals.
-Overall, PT Unilever Indonesia Tbk is actively working towards reducing its carbon footprint and aligning with global climate standards, demonstrating a commitment to sustainability in the consumer goods sector.
+This figure represents a significant increase from the 2023 emissions of about 14,662.9 kg CO2e, which included 13,720,000 kg CO2e from fugitive emissions.
+The company has set ambitious climate commitments, aiming for net-zero emissions across its operations by 2030, with a target to reduce Scope 1 and 2 emissions by approximately 84.99% compared to a 2015 baseline.
+The emissions data for 2023 also indicates that PT Unilever Indonesia Tbk has not disclosed any Scope 2 or Scope 3 emissions, focusing solely on its direct emissions.
+The company’s climate initiatives are aligned with those of its parent company, Unilever PLC, which cascades its sustainability targets down to its subsidiaries.
+This includes commitments to renewable energy and other climate-related initiatives.
+Overall, PT Unilever Indonesia Tbk is actively working towards reducing its carbon footprint and achieving its net-zero target, reflecting a growing commitment to sustainability within the industry.

 Access structured emissions data, company-specific emission factors, and source documents